 Beliefs & Structure

-The organizational structure and guiding beliefs of Friends in NPYM are set forth in our book of Faith & Practice, which is currently undergoing revision.
+The organizational structure and guiding beliefs of Friends in NPYM are described in our book of Faith & Practice, as revised in 2017.

 North Pacific Yearly Meeting functions largely through the work of various committees.
 The Coordinating Committee supports and enriches the life of NPYM.
 It is the venue where Standing Committees and Monthly Meetings share about their work and inspiration.
 The Coordinating Committee identifies and links converging and emerging issues, and offers support to groups within NPYM.
 In addition, the Coordinating Committee provides support and oversight to other NPYM Committees.